Forricide/still-feel-alive/Chapter 13.md

 A nod, slow.

-There's regrettably little time to rest, before she's back.
+There's regrettably little time to rest, before she's back in this place, the world outside worlds.

 Memories of events not even an hour old rush back to her.
 She tries to block them out, and finds it easy, like a relaxed form of meditation.

 A talk show host, back when she'd had time to watch television, had referred to the Endbringers as *god-beasts*.
 Looking at the Leviathan now, she finds it difficult to agree.
-Fast, powerful, elegant - but nothing more.
+Fast, powerful, maybe even elegant in motion - but nothing more.
 A brutish thing, skin covered in lacerations, greedy misshapen eyes glancing back and forth like a wild animal.
 At home in the filth and muck of the sewers beneath the city.

 *Disgusting*.